MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-reliability/includes/4-backup-restore.md

 These concepts map to the concepts of Recovery Point Objective (RPO) and Recovery Time Objective (RTO).
 The duration of acceptable loss generally translates to required backup intervals and RPO.
 The maximum amount of time a restore takes corresponds to the RTO for your application's data components.

 Develop both requirements relative to the cost of achieving them.
-No organization wants to say that they can afford to lose any data, but that might not be the case when they consider the cost of achieving that requirement.
+No organization wants to say that they can afford to lose any data, but that might change when they consider the cost of achieving that requirement.

 Backup plays a role in disaster recovery (DR), but backups, restores, and their associated scenarios extend beyond the scope of DR. Backups might need to be restored in nondisaster situations, including scenarios where RTO and RPO aren't a concern.

-For example, if a small amount of data older than your backup interval is corrupted or deleted, but the application doesn't experience downtime and a successful restore results in no data loss, your application might never be in danger of missing its SLA.
+For example, if a small amount of data older than your backup interval is corrupt or missing, but the application doesn't experience downtime and a successful restore results in no data loss, your application might never be in danger of missing its SLA.
 Your DR plan might or might not include guidance for doing restores in nondisaster situations.

 > [!TIP]
 > Don't confuse archival or replication with backup.
 Archival is storing data for long-term preservation and read access.
 Replication is near-real-time copying of data between replicas to support high availability and some DR scenarios.
 Some requirements, such as data retention laws, might influence your strategies for all three of these concerns, but they require separate analysis and implementation.